voyage-ai/weaviate-io/developers/weaviate/model-providers/voyageai/embeddings.md

 ### API credentials

-You must provide a valid VoyageAI API key to Weaviate for this integration.
-Go to [VoyageAI](https://voyageai.com/) to sign up and obtain an API key.
+You must provide a valid Voyage AI API key to Weaviate for this integration.
+Go to [Voyage AI](https://www.voyageai.com/) to sign up and obtain an API key.

 Provide the API key to Weaviate using one of the following methods: